thoughtfulbloke/letter2ed/README.md

 ## Comparison of Gibson and Karlinsky & Kobak

-Starting from a commonly recognised best practice measure of mortality, age stanardised mortality, which gives a cumulative excess mortality for 2020-2022 in the range of -4% to -6%, we can compare other methods.
+To measure the accuracy of approximations of mortality, the difference of an approximation to age-standardised mortality methods can be measured.
+Earlier age-stratified methods give a cumulative excess mortality for 2020-2022 in the -4% to -6% range.

 The Our World in Data cumulative excess (Projection based on Karlinsky & Kobak) gives cumulative excess mortality for 2020-2022 as 0%.